33 Profitable Businesses To Start With 50k in Kenya

 You have most likely met people hawking these bags in different towns.
 With 50k, you can research and open a wholesale store in a town with a supply gap.
 You can source the stock in the Nairobi industrial area.

-The Cereal business is a profitable venture you can start with 50k in Kenya.
+The cereal store is among the most profitable businesses to start with 50k in Kenya.
 The good thing about this business is that you will have a steady flow of customers, especially in areas with less rain, like eastern and northern Kenya.

 You can start with a sack of maize, Ndengu, beans, and cowpeas.
 Depending on your location, the stock should cost at most 40k.
 The remaining 10k will be for rent and a business permit.